SoK: Anti-Facial Recognition Technology: Goals and Tradeoffs in AFR Design

-In our discussion of current AFR tools, we consider the design space of AFR tools through the lens of specific FR stages they disrupt.
-To date, all existing AFR proposals we analyzed have focused their design around disrupting a single stage in this framework.
+\looseness=-1 In our discussion of current AFR tools, we consider the design space of AFR tools through the lens of specific FR stages they disrupt.
+To date, all existing AFR proposals have focused their design around disrupting a single stage in this framework.
 Assuming an AFR tool must disrupt some portion of the FR pipeline to be effective, we can map out and explore the design space of AFR tools using this framework.

-For researchers and practitioners in the AFR community, perhaps the most critical question is: {\em ``what are the benefits and limitations of AFR tools that target each specific stage in the framework?''} Or, an alternative form of the question might be: {\em ``Given a set of prioritized properties for an AFR system, can I find the best stage(s) to disrupt in order to achieve them?''}
+For researchers and practitioners in the AFR community, perhaps the most critical question is: {\em ``what are the benefits and limitations of AFR tools that target each specific framework stage?''} Or, an alternative form of the question might be: {\em ``Given a set of prioritized properties for an AFR system, can I find the best stage(s) to disrupt in order to achieve them?''}

-We attempt to answer these questions here, by first identifying a set of high level properties that AFR tools can potentially optimize for, then for each property, discussing how targeting a given stage affects an AFR tool's ability to achieve it.
+\looseness=-1 We attempt to answer these questions here, by first identifying a set of high level properties that AFR tools can potentially optimize for, then for each property, discussing how targeting a given stage affects an AFR tool's ability to achieve it.
 Ultimately, we hope to provide a high level roadmap that can guide the design of AFR tools optimizing for specific properties in mind.
-Note that while we consider each stage in isolation, it might be possible for an AFR tool to target multiple stages, possibly gaining a combination of benefits (and limitations).
+While we consider each stage in isolation, it might be possible for an AFR tool to target multiple stages, gaining a combination of benefits (and limitations).